rjmoss/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Model Architecture

-My final model consisted of the following layers:
+The model uses the LeNet architecture, tweaked slightly by adding a 4th colour channel (gray) and also dropout, with the final model consisting of the following layers:

 | Layer         		|     Description	        					|
 |:----------------------|:----------------------------------------------|